 For all summer bike trips, Cascade Huts requires a 50% deposit per rider at the time of reservation.
 The balance of the payment is due 60 days prior to your start date.
 If you have not fully reserved the hut with 6 riders for the Mt Hood Loop (although each hut sleeps up to 8 people, we consider 6 people in one group as a full hut) or 4 riders for the Surveyors Trip or Grand Tour (each hut sleeps up to 5), we reserve the right to add riders to the same start date.

 All payments are non-refundable.
 (Cancellations MUST be made at least 14 days prior to your trip) If a cancellation is necessary, a credit will be issued for the amount paid and will be valid for one year from the original reservation date.
 We regret that we cannot make exceptions for personal emergencies or weather as a cause for refunds.
 (No reschedules are allowed and no credits will be issued for cancellations within 14 days of your trip.)
-For this reason, we recommend travel insurance - http://en.wikipedia.org/wiki/Travel_insurance.
+For this reason, we strongly recommend travel insurance - http://en.wikipedia.org/wiki/Travel_insurance.

 Upon receipt of payment, you will receive additional information about your trip: